BlackFuffey/cd-memo/README.md

 ## Functionality
 Any newly opened shell instance will be right where you left off \
-Additionally you can `cd --` to go to the last cd in all shell sessions
+Additionally you can `cd --` to go to the last cd in all shell sessions \
+If you want to cd without the destination being memorized, use `\cd <destination>`

 ## Install
 If you are using Arch Linux, an AUR package is available \